Farrah Abraham Says ‘Teen Mom’ Is 75 Percent Fake

 “I do not spend my energy on any of that although I did suffer from ‘newbie syndrome’ when I was first on the show, but I learned early on growing up in real life that you might be pretty and talented and not everybody is as self confident as you and it creates jealousy and I have had that working with various co-stars over the years.”

-In addition, Farrah Abraham revealed that for her last two years on Teen Mom OG she felt like she was forgoing her real life in order to stage scenes for the reality series, and she didn’t like it.
+In addition, Farrah Abraham revealed that for her last two years on Teen Mom OG, she felt like she was forgoing her real life in order to stage scenes for the reality series, and she didn’t like it.
 Farrah claims about “75 percent” of what the fans are seeing on television is “fake”

 “I felt like they were sabotaging my real life with fake scenes.
 It was 75 per cent fake.
 I had them put me in bad situations and I had to sign myself out of them,” Abraham stated.